lucassuppi/Projeto_auditore_pdf/README.md

 FINISHED!

 Run the program and bingo!
 PDF downloaded and renamed successfully!
+(PDF GENERATED WITH THE CURRENT DATE)

 Any errors, problems or doubts, my twitter: @uKyrius